 Unfortunately, this is one of the hardest requirements for a self-employed person.
 Saying and proving that you can afford to refinance a loan are two different things.

-This refinancing guide contains the significant steps that you’ll have to make to refinance your loan when you are self-employed.
+This guide to refinancing for self-employed contains the significant steps that you’ll have to make to refinance your loan when you are self-employed.
 There are benefits and drawbacks when you work for yourself, but seek professional advice if you’re having doubts about how to proceed.